Some of the links in this post may be affiliate links.

 You’ll want the water level to be below the top pebbles.
 This ensures that the plant is not sitting in water.
 I don’t use this method because I have too many plants, but it is a viable option.

 So there you have it!
 I didn’t mean to scare anybody here.
-I am here to tell you that you CAN grow this plant successfully if you provide the environment that it likes.
+I am here to tell you that you CAN grow this plant successfully if you provide the environment that it likes, though it can be challenging as this plant loves warmer temperatures and higher humidity than the typical home environment can offer.

 If you try and force a plant to grow in an environment that it doesn’t like, it will end up in disappointment and you will continue telling people that you have a black thumb.